oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-get-the-sharepoint-document-version-in-word/rule.md

 ---

-​We are always disappointed when adding version information to a Word document.
+We are always disappointed when adding version information to a Word document.
 When you use the Word version you get a number that indicates the number of times the document has been saved and not a proper version number.<br>

 <br>It is possible to get the number into Word for the version of the document on the SharePoint document library.